BUU44532 Financial Reporting and Analysis II

 Students are expected to have read the relevant chapters and lecture notes (provided on Blackboard) before each class.

-• Groups (3-5 students) choose a FTSE-350 company, and analyse its annual reports though the lens of the lecture material.
+Annual report project (30%): Groups (3-5 students) analyse a real-world accounting issue through the lens of the lecture material.
 Full details provided in due course.
-Submission in April 2024.
+Submission in April 2025.

 Note on assessment of students allowed to sit a supplemental exam: Students who have failed the module and are invited to sit a supplemental exam will be examined by a written exam only.
 Previous CA (continuous assessment) will not be taken into account in such an examination.